 Saturday June 22, 1pm

 When we think of protest many will envision signs, chants, and marching.
-Join Sarah Corbett, award-winning activist, author and founder of the global Craftivist Collective in conversation with Tatiana von Fürstenberg to hear about a type of activism she calls ‘gentle protest’ using craftivism (...) (craft + activism).
+Join Sarah Corbett, award-winning activist, author and founder of the global Craftivist Collective in conversation with Tatiana von Fürstenberg to hear about the type of activism Corbett calls ‘gentle protest’ using craftivism (...) (craft + activism).
 Learn how Corbett’s work has helped to change laws, policies, hearts and minds around the world.